afunnydev/tinysociety/content/articles/2018-09-18-how-to-save-money-when-building-your-tiny-house.md

 Once you decide which power source works best for you, it’s best that you also have a backup method.
 Combining two electric systems is the only way to ensure you always have access to power.

+Depending on the setup, some users also pair their main power source with a [hydraulic system](https://www.partbase.com/de) to support essential mechanical functions when electrical access is limited.

 ## Apply Heat Efficiently Practices To Your New Home

 ![tiny house loft](/img/tiny_house_3.jpg)